nedeisenberg/r00m13z/README.md

 GETTING STARTED
 After opening the game in your browser, you will be presented with a calendar which represents your life and day to day chores.
 You receive a salary every two weeks and your rent is automatically deducted but when it comes to chores and unexpected events, it's up to you to figure it out.

 You can use your funds to purchase tools, pets and plants found in the menu.
-Pets and plants can be purchased to alleviate your tension meter and tools will help lessen repair costs.
+Pets and plants can be purchased to alleviate your task load meter and tools will help lessen repair costs.

 GAME ELEMENTS
 Chores
 Include: Dishes, Laundry, Cleaning Bathroom, Trash Consequences of not doing chorse: Flood, Mold, Bugs

-Random Occurances:
-Broken Cup, Ghost, Police Raid, Party, Door Left Unlocked, Travel Roommate moves out (causes you to cover their rent)

 Items Available for Purchase:
 Pets: Cat, Dog, Octopus, Snake, Guinea Pig
 Plants: Venus Fly Trap, Aloe Vera, Cactus, Tulip, Marijuana
 Tools: Saw, Wrench, Hammer, Batteries, Candles, Rolling Paper

-Occurances after Purchasing Pets:
+Pets:
-Pets: Damage done by cat, Dog barking, Escaped Octopus
+Cat: One fewer popup when cleaning sink
+Dog: Two fewer popups when taking out trash
+Octopus: One fewer popup when cleaning bathroom.
+Snake: One fewer popup for each chore;
+Guinea Pig:  ITS JUST CUTE

+Plants:
+Venus Fly Trap: Chance of trash week decreases 10% Aloe Vera: Meter rate down
+Cactus: Minigame area down
+Tulip: Meter rate down
+Cannabis: Three additional popups for each chore; meter rate zero.

+Tools:
+Vice: Repair for mold goes down $30
+Wrench: Repair for clog goes down $30
+Hammer: Exterminator fee decreases by $30
+Batteries: Rent goes down $30
+Candles: Rent goes down $50
+Rolling Paper: Salary increases by $100

+Random Occurances (adding these later):
+Broken Cup, Ghost, Escaped Octopus, Dog Barking, Police Raid, Party, Scary Cat, Travel

 AUTHORS
 Aidan Edwards